SeregPie/KMeans/README.md

 ---

-Initialize centroids, where to start the algorithm.
+Initialize centroids where to start the algorithm.

 ```javascript
 let vectors = [